thutasann/nexora/README.md

-# Nexora: The Javascript UI Library
+# Nexora: The Javascript Library for Web User Interfaces

 A lightweight, production-ready JavaScript library for building user interfaces, supporting JSX